syedtaha22/syedtaha22/README.md

 ### 👨‍💻 About Me

 <p align="justify">
-  I'm a third-semester Computer Science student at IBA Karachi, focused on AI and machine learning.
-I’m currently exploring neural networks and generative AI.
-As an <b>Executive Council Member for Program Design</b> at <b>IBA’s Data Science Society</b>, I organize workshops and events for fellow students.
+  I'm a Computer Science student at IBA Karachi, with academic and research interests spanning AI, machine learning, and their intersections with computer systems.
+My current focus is on edge AI, computer architecture, and the integration of AI/ML techniques at the operating system level.
 </p>

 </br>